jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Create and Activate a Virtual Environment.rst

         (myenv) login3.frontera(470)$

-Let's try **testing this Virtual environment by running a script.**
+In the next section, we will test this virtual environment by installing pytorch into it and then running an example script.

 Testing our Virtual Environment with Multigpu_Torchrun.py
 ---------------------------------------------------------

-To test whether our virtual environment works and can run Pytorch scripts, models, and other complex ML tasks in isolation, we'll be downloading the Multigpu script from a github repository, installing Pytorch, and running an example benchmarking function from the script, all within our virtual environment.
+To test whether our virtual environment works and can run Pytorch scripts, models, and other complex ML tasks in isolation, we'll be downloading the multigpu_torchrun.py script from a github repository, installing Pytorch, and running an example benchmarking function from the script, all within our virtual environment.

 **Multigpu_Torchrun.py** is a script from the official Pytorch repository that leverages distributed data parallel (DDP) to split ML training tasks across GPUs, allowing for a more efficient runtime.